[ Content | View menu ]

 In Cook’s published narrative he noted an area beyond the initial rough onshore ice where there were a number of icebergs visible, some of which he judged to be grounded.
 From this observation he concluded that “the sea was very shallow for a long distance from land.”
 But in the same area, at 17 miles from shore DR, MacMillan made a sounding finding no bottom at 2000 fathoms, though he attributed some of this apparent depth to his axe, which he was using as a weight, being swept away laterally by a strong current.
 MacMillan was right.
 The sea is not that deep where he made his sounding, but it is not shallow a long way out, either, dropping off sharply to about 1500 feet along MacMillan’s route.
 But Cook’s observation may have been correct, nonetheless, though his conclusions were wrong.
 In Captain Shoemaker’s paper he noted that due to the lack of current, icebergs tended to congregate in the “current null area.”

 In the early spring, during which both Cook and MacMillan traveled, Shoemaker wrote, the ice would not have been disturbed greatly until about 100 miles out on MacMillan’s known course.
 This disturbance is caused by the Beaufort Gyre, which flows strongly clockwise to the west at that point (see the chart).
 The Gyre apparently is caused by an upwelling of freshwater of unknown origin.
 As the climate has warmed in recent years, the strength of the Gyre seems to be weakening, boding possibly radical climate shifts for Europe, but its dynamics are still not well understood.
-MacMillan’s route would go right between the southwest shear zone caused by the strong clockwise circulation of the Beaufort Gyre and that of weaker counterclockwise easterly currents, spawned by remnants of the warm North Atlantic current, shown in red on the chart, leaving the area between the two with hardly any current at all.
-On the basis of this analysis, Captain Shoemaker said Cook’s narrative was consistent with then environmental conditions as far as 84° N, although these conditions were totally unknown in 1908, but were unconfirmed until MacMillan experienced their effects in 1914.
+MacMillan’s route would go right between the southwest shear zone caused by the strong clockwise circulation of the Beaufort Gyre and that of weaker counterclockwise easterly currents, spawned by remnants of the warm North Atlantic Current, shown in red on the chart, leaving the area between the two with hardly any current at all.
+On the basis of this analysis, Captain Shoemaker said Cook’s narrative was consistent with then known environmental conditions as far as 84° N, although these conditions were totally unknown in 1908, but were unconfirmed until MacMillan experienced their effects in 1914.
 It was MacMillan’s encounter with the southwest shear zone caused by the Beaufort Gyre, which MacMillan misattributed to the action of currents over shoal ground, that made further progress so difficult that he gave up his quest for Crocker Land and turned back to land.
 The fact that Cook first described this unknown western current and that MacMillan coming after him confirmed its existence, and also that each estimated it at precisely the same place, is evidence that both of them must have traveled about 100 miles to the northwest of the tip of Axel Heiberg Island, the place where it would be first observed along their respective routes.

 As noted, in Cook’s reply to Rasmussen’s contention (see Part 9) that he was stopped by open water near land, Cook said, “if so, the returning Eskimos would have reported it.
 The nearest water to land was at the big lead 100 miles off, where land was but a blue haze on the horizon.”
 Furthermore, this contention seems to be preserved in Inuit folk memory.